 Edgeclub ended in November 2010.
 It was the longest running and highest rated mixshow in the US.
 Merritt has won the "Best DJ in Dallas" award a staggering 6 times from the Dallas Observer and in January 2015 was listed in the SunTimes as one of the top 100 DJ's in America.

-He resides in Dallas with his wife, Kimberly and their daughter, Luca Claire.
+He resides in Dallas with his wife, Kimberly and their two children, Luca Claire & Nicholas.